 This pop track from Vibe Tracks carries a theme-tune like presences.
 The ascending tones create a great introductory vibe and are catchy enough to be recognizable to your audience.

-The disco funk piece from Kevin MacLeod is perfect for those cooking montages.
-The constant hi-hats with a funk melody create a pace that is needed in these short cooking videos.
+The pop/funk piece from Mike Leite is perfect for those montages with lots of energy.
+The constant hi-hats with a funk melody create a pace that is needed in these shorter videos.

 6) Bad Snacks- Fender Bender (R&B/Soul) Together